Palash90/site-assets/target/blogs/iron-learn/iron-learn-4.md

 ```

 I ran the program, and to my surprise, it took longer than the original CPU-based Matrix Multiplication program.
 It seemed like my GPU was blocked for quite some time.
 Something was amiss, for sure.
-I halted the program after waiting around for two minutes.
+I halted the program after waiting for approximately two minutes.
 It definitely was not the "Flash" performance I expected.

+The bubble just burst...

 Time for another debugging session.

-The bubble just burst...

 ## The Debugging Phase
 Looking through the program, I noticed I was initializing the context twice in the GPU Multiplication function.
 I removed one instance and ran it again.
 Same issue again.
 Then I thought, 'Isn't it that my `Gradient Descent` runs in a loop and the multiplication function is called within that loop multiple times?
 This had to be the reasonable explanation: the context was being initialized multiple times, causing the delay.
 How about I move the initialization part somewhere else?'